Hzwcode/my-vim/README.md

 ![](https://cloud.githubusercontent.com/assets/2618447/6316862/70f58fb6-ba03-11e4-82c9-c083bf9a6574.png)

-To see how many shells are on you linux:
+To see how many shells are on your linux:

 ```
 ➜ ~/my-vim git:(master) ➤ cat /etc/shells